DodgeV/learning-programming/stata_NOTE.md

 ## 常用命令
 #### Some useful Stata commands
-* ssc install unique   //access routines from the SSC Archive
+* ssc install XXX   //access routines from the SSC Archive
 * help -search    //online help on a specific command
 * findit    //online references on a keyword or topic
 * log    //log output to an external file